 Ralph Willatt, who studied at the Royal College of Music under Richard Austin, became the conductor of the CSO from 1988 to 2005.
 He was conductor of the Derby Philharmonic Orchestra before moving to Chichester.

-In 2005, Michael Walsh became the orchestra's conductor, taking the orchestra from strength to strength.
+In 2005, Michael Walsh became the orchestra's conductor, taking the orchestra from strength to strength but has sadly recently resigned.

 Photos by James Berriman